 Digital Soviet maps are for archival purposes only at the Earth Sciences Library at the University of California, Berkeley.
 Patrons cannot copy them.
 In fact they do not circulate inside or outside the library.
 To quote from their web site: "Digital Topographic Map Sets are offline.
 The CD-ROM and DVD discs do not circulate, either inside or outside of the library."

 What about copyright?

-All software, code, files, and scanned images contained herein and on the DVD discs are protected by international copyright law.
+All software, code, files, and scanned images contained herein and on the SD cards are protected by international copyright law.
 Permission to copy a portion of an image will usually be granted.
 Send request to firstname.lastname@example.org.

 Contact email@example.com if you have other questions.